ziad-medhat/End-to-End-Sales-Data-Warehouse/README.md

     * `Dim_Stores` (Location and store attributes)

 ## 📊 Dashboard Highlights
-*(Add a brief sentence here about what your dashboard shows, e.g., "The Power BI dashboard provides a high-level executive summary of revenue, year-over-year growth, and regional performance.")*

 Here are a few views of the dashboard and data model: